Netbeheer-Nederland/env/README.md

 * mounting the project working directory in the container in the `/project` directory
 * mount the host user's SSH key directory in the container
 * mapping the host user to the target container environment (UID, GID and name)
-* setting the Git user name and e-mail as globally (in the `--global` sense) configured in the host environment
+* setting the Git user name and e-mail as globally (in the `--global` sense) configured in the host environment, or through environment variables

 ## Installation